Spirent-Terraform-Modules/terraform-aws-aion/README.md

-# Spirent AION Platform Terraform
+# AWS Spirent AION Platform Terraform

 ![Image of Spirent AION](./images/aion.jpg)

 ## Description

-Run Spirent AION platform instances.
+Run [Spirent AION](https://www.spirent.com/products/aion) platform instances.
 After Terraform apply finishes you will be able to point your browser at the `instance_public_ips` addresses.

 If you would like to configure the Spirent AION platform in a web browser set the variable `enable_provisioner=false`.
 When `enable_provisioner=true` the instance will be configured.
 However, license entitlement and product installation will need to be completed in your web browser (see below).
 Login to the platform instance https://<your_public_ip> using the values of `admin_email` and `admin_password`.